Youns El Hilali

-Youns Gabriele El Hilali (born 8 June 2003) is an Italian professional footballer who plays as an attacking midfielder or a forward for Serie D club Pompei.
+Youns Gabriele El Hilali (born 8 June 2003) is an Italian professional footballer who plays as an attacking midfielder or a forward for Eccellenza club Caronnese.

 Club career

 Born in Milan, El Hilali started playing football at local clubs Alcione and Accademia Inter, before joining Novara in 2014, and then entering AC Milan's youth sector the following year.

 Having come through the club's youth ranks, he began playing for the under-19 team from the 2021–22 season; in the following campaign, he was made vice-captain of the side, while also starting training with the first team, under manager Stefano Pioli.
 Having taken part in a training camp with the first team in Dubai during the league's winter break for the 2022 FIFA World Cup, the striker went on to help AC Milan's under-19 team reach the UEFA Youth League semi-finals for the first time in their history, as they eventually got eliminated by Hajduk Split.

 On 12 July 2023, El Hilali joined Dutch side Cambuur on a permanent deal, signing a two-year contract with the club, with an option for another year.
 In the process, he became Cambuur's first ever Italian player.
 On 11 August of the same year, he made his professional debut for the club, coming on as a substitute for Alex Bangura in the 86th minute of a 2–2 league draw against Emmen.
 On 17 September, he scored his first professional goal, netting the winner in a 1–0 league victory over Willem II.

 On 1 February 2024, El Hilali was sent out on loan to Serie C club Arzignano until the end of the season.
 On 9 July 2024, the contract with Cambuur was terminated by mutual consent.